istevens/stam_confirmation_bias/article.rst

 them.
 People often feel that universally positive traits apply to themselves without considering how widespread those traits actually are.
 This opens us to believe and place faith in horoscopes, but also psychics, mind readers, and other con artists.
-We often want to believe such people, often focussing on when they right, not instances when they are wrong.
+We often want to believe such people, often focusing on when they right, not instances when they are wrong.
 [NICKERSON1998]_

 Belief in horoscopes, clairvoyants, and mentalists are mild influences of